 A moderate elevation of serum glutamic oxaloacetic transaminase (SGOT) is reported, commonly in infants; its significance is unknown.
 Mild transient elevation occurs with repeated intramuscular administration in individuals receiving larger than usual doses.
 Evidence indicates that SGOT gets released in the intramuscular injection site, and the increased quantities seen in the blood may not necessarily be from the liver as a source.

 There are reports of anemia, thrombocytopenic purpura, thrombocytopenia, eosinophilia, agranulocytosis, and leukopenia during ampicillin-sulbactam therapy.
 These reactions are reversible on discontinuation of therapy, the etiology being a hypersensitive phenomenon.

 Central Nervous System

 During therapy, there is a possibility of superinfection with some bacteria or mycotic organisms.
 Such cases warrant discontinuation of therapy and substitution of appropriate alternative treatment.

 There are reports of serious and life-threatening anaphylactoid reactions with ampicillin-sulbactam therapy.
 Although anaphylaxis is more common following parenteral therapy, it can also occur after oral administration.
 Anaphylaxis is more likely in a patient with a previous history of penicillin hypersensitivity and/or reaction to multiple allergens.
-Before initiating therapy, a careful inquiry should be made relating to hypersensitivity reactions to cephalosporins, allergens, or penicillin.
-If a hypersensitivity reaction occurs, theclinician should discontinue therapy, and alternative therapy initiated.
+Before initiating therapy, a careful inquiry is necessary relating to hypersensitivity reactions to cephalosporins, allergens, or penicillin.
+If a hypersensitivity reaction occurs, the clinician should discontinue therapy, and alternative treatment initiated.
 Anaphylactoid reactions require immediate emergency treatment with oxygen, epinephrine, steroids, and airway management, including intubation if indicated.

 Clostridium difficile Infection

 Antibacterial treatment alters the natural flora of the intestine leading to overgrowth of C. difficile.
 C. difficile-associated diarrhea (CDAD) occurs with nearly all antibacterial agent use, especially ampicillin.
 The resulting severity may range from mild diarrhea to fulminant colitis.
 Hypertoxin producing C. difficile strains cause increased morbidity and mortality, as these strains are refractory to the recommended antimicrobial therapy and may require colectomy.
 C. difficile-associated diarrhea may be a consideration with all patients after antibacterial use who present with diarrhea.
-Since it is reported to occur over two months after the administration of antibacterial agents, a careful medical history is necessary in these cases.
+Since it reportedly occurs over two months after the administration of antibacterial agents, a careful medical history is necessary in these cases.